Where to find vegan food and restaurants in Rome, Italy

 At the airport

-When you fly from Fiumicino/Leonardo Da Vinci International airport, there are actually cafés where you can have vegan food.
+When you fly from Fiumicino/Leonardo Da Vinci International Airport, there are actually cafés where you can have vegan food.
 Either it’s marked as vegan and I found the staff super helpful when I asked.
 You can even find vegan croissants and carrot cake at the airport.

 On my wishlist